Devours: Career

-His music has been described as "a pseudo-goth, synth-heavy electronic project that occupies a uniquely experimental, queer niche in Vancouver" by The Globe and Mail.
+Cancade's music has been described as "a pseudo-goth, synth-heavy electronic project that occupies a uniquely experimental, queer niche in Vancouver" by The Globe and Mail.

 Outside of Devours, Cancade has also composed music for television and film.
+2023 album Homecoming Queen was a longlisted nominee for the 2024 Polaris Music Prize.

+Personal life

+Cancade is genderqueer, and uses they/them pronouns.